 Passive Payday uses highly deceptive marketing tactics to lure you in but is nothing more than a portal site that sends you to other scammy websites.

-The anonymous Passive Payday owner is full of empty promises of a $700/day automatic income but in the end you’re shafted with a worthless cloned website you can’t use and a monthly hosting bill costing $440 a year.
+The anonymous Passive Payday owner is full of empty promises of a $700/day automatic income but in the end, you’re shafted with a worthless cloned website you can’t use and a monthly hosting bill costing $440 a year.

-The more you believe Passive payday can make you rish, the more money you will lose.
+The more you believe Passive payday can make you rich, the more money you will lose.
 The truth is there’s no such thing as a magic money-making system that will make you rich overnight.

 What Is Passive Payday?